 If your children cannot safely walk, cycle or scoot to school and you must bring the car, please park away from the school and walk the last five / 10 minutes of the journey.

 It is more important than ever to keep the yellow zig zags (Keep Clear markings) free of vehicles to help keep the area safer for parents and children to cross.

-Motorists are also being asked to allow more distance between them and the crossing point when a school crossing patrol displays their stop sign, so that they can ensure a 2-metre distance from pedestrians crossing the road.
+Motorists are also being asked to allow more distance between them and the crossing point when a school crossing patrol displays their stop sign to help with social distancing.

 Pupils will be asked to show their travel pass at the start of each journey (or at the start of the morning journey only for primary pupils).
 If you do not have your travel pass you will have to give your details to the driver, in order to comply with Test Trace Protect.